sous-chefs/github/README.md

 - **group** - group of the downloaded asset on disk
 - **force** - force downloading even if the asset already exists on disk

+## HTTP proxy support

+Ensure the `HTTPS_PROXY` environment variable is set for the shell executing `chef-client` or `chef-solo`.
+The value should be a fully qualified URL containing the host, port, username, and password for your proxy.

 # Author

 Author:: Jamie Winsor (<jamie@vialstudios.com>)